Utayaki/MTUCI_Praktika_2022/README.md

 Training:
-1. Create a dataset directory with two folders: training and testing.
+1. Create a dataset directory with two folders: training and validating.
 In each of these folders add folders with class names and fill these class-named folders with .wav examples.
-Files in training will be used for training; files in testing will be used for validation.
+Files in training will be used for training; files in validating will be used for validation.

 *Idk why - it just works that way*